streamlit/docs/content/kb/tutorials/databases/snowflake.md

 ### Using a Snowpark Session

 The same [SnowflakeConnection](/library/api-reference/connections/st.connections.snowflakeconnection) used above also provides access to the [Snowpark Session](https://docs.snowflake.com/en/developer-guide/snowpark/reference/python/session.html) for DataFrame-style operations that run natively inside Snowflake.
-The [Snowpark Python library](https://docs.snowflake.com/en/developer-guide/snowpark/python/index) is a dependency for this, so be sure to `pip install snowflake-snowpark-python` first.
 Using this approach, you can rewrite the app above as follows:

 ```python
 # streamlit_app.py